ValheKouneli/Reversi/documents/progress_report_week5.md

 **Total time spent: 14 h**

+## What I learned

+This week I learned about UML diagrams, about MCTS algorithm and about the MVC model.
+I learned that not all Internet tutorials are trustworty.
+I learned to value unit testing more and more and found out that doing them helps to design the class structure of a program.
+I learned that there is some value in drawing and using UML class diagrams as well.
+I found it hard to see how the MVC model could be applied to my program.

 ## Weekly reports

 Tuesday: tried to learn how to draw UML class diagrams.
 Drew some.